-In addition to the Area response to the PRG Report, the university leadership also submit an agreed university response to relevant aspects of the PRG report.
+In addition to the Area response to the PRG Report, the university leadership also submit an agreed SMG Response to relevant aspects of the PRG report.

-The Area under review also has an opportunity to apply for additional funding to support the implementation of specific projects identified within the Quality Improvement Plan.
-These are considered by the university Quality Promotion Committee and the Budget Committee of the University Executive, having regard to the resources available to the University for quality improvement purposes.
+The Area under review also has an opportunity to apply for additional funding to support the implementation of specific projects identified within the QEP.
+These are considered by the university Quality Promotion

+Committee and the Budget Committee of the University Executive, having regard to the resources available to the University for quality improvement purposes.

-7 Review by Governing Authority and Publication of Review Outputs
+9 Review by Governing Authority and Publication of Review Outputs

-The DCU Governing Authority will receive documentation relevant to the review, including a summary of the report by the peer review group and a summary of the agreed Quality Improvement Plan, as well as the final PRG report and QuIP.
+The DCU Governing Authority will receive documentation relevant to the review, including a summary of the report by the peer review group and a summary of the agreed QEP, as well as the final PRG report and QEP.